weng-lab/krews/docs/why_krews.md

 Docker containerization is not only supported, it is required.
 We do not support running workflow tasks outside containers.
-This means your workflows will *always* be as reproducible as possible and anyone who uses your workflow or even just your containers will not have to worry about installing amd configuring dependencies.
+This means your workflows will *always* be as reproducible as possible and anyone who uses your workflow or even just your containers will not have to worry about installing or configuring anything.

 ## Cloud Native